rhyeen/datavisfinalproject/README.md

 For exact count/value amounts on a given graph, hover over an individual bar on the graph.

 Filtering is specific to the selected graph.
 If you select a different graph, the filtering view will update.

+# Screencast
+To view the screencast, please visit `https://youtu.be/DSbclN679vc`

 # Implementation (Code)
 See the `implementation` folder.